 If you believe that you were discriminated against at work, you may wonder, “Can I sue my employer for discrimination?”
 The answer to the simple question can be somewhat complicated and fact-specific.
 That’s why it is important to speak with a workplace discrimination lawyer in Los Angeles about your unique situation.
 Yadegar, Minoofar & Soleymani LLP can help you understand whether you have a viable workplace discrimination lawsuit.
-Schedule a free consultation with us by filling out the contact form on this page.
-You can also call us at (310) 919-0091.
+Schedule a free evaluation with us by filling out the contact form on this page.
+You can also call us at (310) 499-0140.

 Was I Discriminated Against at Work in Los Angeles?